DOWNLOADER-S/img-downloader/README.md

 During a period of magazine advertising, publishers offered a copy of the magazine for free on an online reading site: [Calaméo](https://calameo.com).
 Unfortunately, if the person uploading the file to the site does not offer the download, the document cannot be read offline.

-It is by starting from this principle and by failing with the other proposed methods, that I decided to build a shell ("*and a batch script*" -- in active reflexion) in order to:
+It is by starting from this principle and by failing with the other proposed methods, that I decided to build a shell ("*and a batch script*" -- in active construction) in order to:
 - download all the images of the file proposed for reading
-- merge the images in a PDF file
+- merge the images in a PDF file / compress the images in a ZIP file (*windows version*)
-- allow the final PDF to be downloaded from any device (by FTP and deposit on a free server)
+- allow the final PDF/ZIP to be downloaded from any device (by FTP and deposit on a free server)
 - **all in one action!**

 > **In the end, in about 1 min for ~40 images (pages), you get your file ready to view and store wherever you want!**